TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 The package comes with a battery cable plus plug.
 The board is available with soldered or unsoldered header pins.

 > [!TIP]
 > Do not immediately peel off the protective film on the display.
-Soldering the header pins takes place very close to the display, and there may be drops of flux spilled onto it.
+Soldering the header pins occurs in close proximity to the display, and there may be drops of flux spilling onto it.

 The *ESP32S* microcontroller is available in a *4MB* and a *16MB* version.
 It has no *PSRAM*.
 A *shell case* can be ordered separately, or you can [3D print a shell](https://github.com/Xinyuan-LilyGO/TTGO-T-Display/tree/master/3d_file) yourself.